FREQUENTLY ASKED QUESTIONS

 My loan is in process and the lender is asking me about large deposits in my bank account.
 I have plenty of money.
 Why does the lender care where it came from?

-In recent years, since the “Mortgage Meltdown” or “Great Recession”, mortgage regulations have been put in place to ensure that the money being used for down payments and closing costs is the borrower’s money.
+In recent years, since the “Mortgage Meltdown” or “Great Recession,” mortgage regulations have been put in place to ensure that the money being used for down payments and closing costs is the borrower’s money.
 Mortgage underwriters are trained to look for red flags that indicate the possibility of borrowed funds.
-One of the biggest red flags are large or unusual deposits in a borrower’s bank account.
+The biggest red flags are large or unusual deposits in a borrower’s bank account.
 Lenders will ask for a detailed explanation and in some cases a paper trail to document that the large or unusual deposit was not a loan or funds from someone other than the borrower.

 The lender already verified my employment at the beginning of my loan.
 Why do they need to call my employer and re-verify it at closing?